MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 </Project>
 ```

 > [!NOTE]
-> Since we are still in preview you may need to change the version of the
+> You should change the version of the `System.Management.Automation` assembly to match the version
-> System.Management.Automation to a greater package version.
+> of the PowerShell preview that you are targeting.
 The minimum version is 7.4.0-preview.3.

-### Building the feedback provider
+## Step 2 - Add the class definition for your provider

-You can change the name of your `Class1.cs` file to `myFeedbackProvider.cs`, this file will contain
+Change the name of the `Class1.cs` file to match the name of your provider.
+This example uses
-two main classes that will be used to create your feedback provider.
-Add the two following classes
+`myFeedbackProvider.cs`.
+This file contains the two main classes that define the feedback provider.
-and namespaces to to your file.
+The following example shows the basic template for the class definitions.

 ```csharp
 using System.Management.Automation;